Focusing on Fixable Causes Rather Than Blaming the Truck Driver

 Accident

 A truck carrying 30 tons of steel rolled over while rounding a corner.
-The load spilled next to and under a NGL (natural gas liquid) pipeline.
-The driver was uninjured.
-Obviously this accident could have been much worse.
+The load spilled next to and under an NGL (natural gas liquid) pipeline.
+The truck driver was uninjured.
+Obviously, this accident could have been much worse.

 The natural assumption for an accident of this type on the North Slope is that either the driver was traveling too fast or the driver ran off onto a soft shoulder.
 Our challenge was to find out what really happened and how it could be effectively prevented in the future.